boazsegev/iodine/ext/iodine/fio-stl.md

 ## Thread Safety

 The allocator is only "good enough" thread-safe.
-The atomic position counter protects the round-robin index, but the safety window is bounded by `FIO_STATIC_ALLOC_SAFE_CONCURRENCY_MAX`.
-Keep allocations short-lived and do not hold the returned pointer across too many other static allocator calls or across too many threads.
+The atomic position counter protects the round-robin index, but the safety window is bounded by the allocator's `max_concurrent_allocations` argument.
+Keep slots short-lived and do not hold a returned pointer across too many calls or threads.
 # String and Buffer Information

 Lightweight descriptors for byte ranges.
 They are defined in [`./000 core.h`](./000%20core.h) and are used throughout the library to pass around strings and buffers without taking ownership.